Pinus elliottii: Fusiform rust

-Starting in the late 1950s, the emergence of fusiform rust on Southeastern pine trees including slash pine, loblolly pine, and longleaf pine, led to massive tree mortality within the pine industry.
+Starting in the late 1950s, the emergence of fusiform rust on Southeastern pine trees including slash pine, loblolly pine, and longleaf pine led to massive tree mortality within the pine industry.
 This obligate parasitic pathogen is notorious for infecting young trees in newly planted areas within the first few years of growing.
 The pine industry was still rather new at the time of this initial outbreak, so many newly planted forests had large-scale mortality because the trees were not yet old enough to be resilient to the disease or harvested.
-Florida’s pine industry in particular was booming with an increase in plantation acreage from 291000 acre in 1952 to upwards of 5.59 e6acre in 1990.
+Florida's pine industry in particular was booming with an increase in plantation acreage from 291000 acre in 1952 to upwards of 5.59 e6acre in 1990.
 Because of the complicated lifecycle of Cronaritum quercuum f. sp. fusiforme, the fungal causal agent of fusiform rust, the management strategies of pruning diseased stems, reducing fertilization, and discarding infected seed were not sufficient to prevent million-dollar annual loses.

 Rust pathogens are difficult to manage because of their complicated reproductive lifecycles.
 C. querecuum f. sp. fusiforme is heteroecious, requiring two different plant hosts for reproduction, and is macrocyclic, meaning it contains all five spore stages typical for rust infections: basidiospores, teliospores, urediniospores, aeciospores, and spermatia.
 Oak trees are the secondary host for this pathogen.
 The primary inocula on pine are basidiospores, which infect the pine needles between March and May.
 The basidiospores germinate and grow into the stems of the tree where the fungus can overwinter for 4–6 months in the wood.
-In the fall, the spermatia form and fertilize the aceiospores in the following spring.
+In the fall, the spermatia form and fertilize the aeciospores in the following spring.
 The aceiospores are released from the pine and are the primary inocula that infect the oak trees in the following growing season.
 Aceiospores grow through the oak leaves producing urediniospores on the underside of the oak leaves.
 These urediniospores can reproduce clonally, asexually, and can continue to infect oak plants as a secondary inoculum.
 Within two weeks of the primary urediniospore inoculation on the oak tree, teliospores are formed which germinate into basidiospores that infect the pine trees and complete the life rust cycle.
 Symptoms on the pine include gall formation, stem swelling, cankers, bushiness, and dieback.
 The cankers in the stem allow secondary fungal infections or other pests to enter the trees easily.

 Understanding the climate conditions that can lead to rust outbreaks is an important component for management strategies, but this was not well understood in the early decades of this epidemic.
 More recent information has shown that certain weather patterns such as high humidity, wet pine needles, and temperatures around 15–29 C for about 18 days can increase the spread of basiodiospores, so increase disease severity.